Gweru Urban

-Gweru Urban is a constituency of the National Assembly of the Parliament of Zimbabwe.
-It contains the city of Gweru in Midlands Province.
-Its current MP since 2018 is Brian Dube of the Movement for Democratic Change Alliance.
+Gweru Urban is a constituency represented in the National Assembly of the Parliament of Zimbabwe, located in Gweru, Midlands Province.
+Its current MP since the 2023 election is Josiah Makombe of the Citizens Coalition for Change.

 Members

 A constituency called Gwelo (the town's colonial name until 1982) was represented in the Parliament of Rhodesia from 1914 until 1979.

 Note: In the 1990 and 1995 elections, the constituency was called Gweru Central.